Top

 • Laws governing the validity of wills

-An executor or personal representative can be held personally liable if they mishandle probate duties and procedure.
+An executor or personal representative can be held personally liable if they mishandle probate duties and procedures.
 Simply failing to notify an interested person such as a distant relative or creditor, or failing to meet a deadline can cause significant issues and delay the process.
 Numerous complications can arise during the probate process such as disputes among the heirs, disputes concerning the Will, those that were disinherited, former spouses, and even stepchildren.

 You, your family, and friends need time to mourn and remember the deceased without a dark cloud of doubt concerning the legal process looming over your heads.